sam-kinstlinger/UMD_Baseball_Data_Science_and_Machine_Learning/README.md

 Skills Showcased: Pandas, Numpy, Matplotlib, Seaborn

 ### HitPredictor
-Input: Kinematic data of a pitch
+Input: Kinematic data of a pitch \n
 Output: Probability of the batter hitting the ball and getting on base
 Uses: Inform alterations to pitcher training
 Skills Showcased: Ensemble Learning, XGBoost, Deap Learning, treatment/analysis of data imbalances and skew